williamwutq/game_HappyHex/README.md

 How the game is played.
 This including scoring systems, awards, resetting, fetching and displaying previous game scores, etc. Currently, the most recent score and turns, the highest score and turns, and the average score and turns can be seen when the game is over.<br/><br/>
 Future considerations in this include setting passwords for user accounts, adding an achievement and purchasable system that would be linked with graphic themes, and providing a page for more detailed user game analysis.
-2. <a name="develop--special-themes"><b>Special Themes</b></a>
-These are themes that could only be activated during certain days, such as Halloween, Independence Day, or Christmas.
-Some of them also serve as memorial to tragic events such as the September 11th attacks.
-These themes use the same injection interface as [SpecialModes](#develop--special-modes), and are packaged in the same `special` package.
-Dedicated branches would be `special` and sometimes `fancy`.
-Only Christmas theme is to be developed.<br/>
 3. <a name="develop--machine-learning"><b>Machine Learning</b></a>
 A more precise way of describing this direction would be auto-game-play.
 This means a machine would be build to play the game while the player sit there and watch.
 This autoplay would be initially enabled through scoring algorithms and later through trained artificial intelligence operated in Python.
 This is a feature